 The Homeland Security Exercise and Evaluation Program (HSEEP) calls for the identification of core capabilities to be exercised during a discussion based exercise at the beginning of the design process.
 Ideally, initial guidance should be provided by port officials, Captain of the Port, or facility decision makers on essential components and identified priorities that serve as the focus of the exercise.
 Once priorities are established, identification of core capabilities to meet the initial guidance is important to develop relevant objectives that are nested with the chosen core capabilities.
-The following core capabilities have been identified as having the most applicability for an active shooter event that is based on a disgruntled employee.
-Prior to moving forward with the exercise design, the exercise support team should review the full list of all 32 core capabilities to determine if there are others core capabilities they may want to integrate in the design.
-To ensure the exercise focuses on specific capabilities, the exercise support team should select three or four of the core capabilities to be assessed in the exercise.
+The following core capabilities have been identified as having the most applicability for an active shooter event that is based on a domestic incident taking place in or near a cruise terminal.
+Prior to moving forward with the exercise design, the exercise design team should review the full list of all 32 core capabilities to determine if there are others core capabilities they may want to integrate in the design.
+To ensure the exercise focuses on specific capabilities, the exercise design team should select three or four of the core capabilities to be assessed in the exercise.